RobRendell/gTove/README.md

 * Dice enhancement: Ability to colour individual dice within a pool (so 4d6 in white, 3d6 in red, 2d6 in black)
 * Dice enhancement: Ability to customise dice faces (text, or uploaded image)
 * Dice enhancement: For games with complex dice pool mechanics, some way to save set-up pools for later re-use
+* Dice enhancement: Ability to hold (pin) some dice and reroll the rest (die context menu?)
 * Do a pass through reducers, enforcing action.fromPeerId === undefined for most (make a localReducer() wrapper?)
 * Try to re-establish WebRTC after sleeping?
 Handler for onError?
 * Investigate Dropbox API as a possible alternative to Google Drive.